Roave/issues/README.md

 Goals
 =====
 Our goal is to create a simple, lightweight, standalone issue tracking system, similar in style and functionality to Github issues.
 This issue tracking system is kept to a minimal set of flexible features and great care and consideration is to be taken before adding to the core feature set.
-The primary purpose of this project is to avoid the [feature creep](http://en.wikipedia.org/wiki/Feature_creep) which is common among many open source issue trackers availalbe today.
+The primary purpose of this project is to avoid the [feature creep](http://en.wikipedia.org/wiki/Feature_creep) which is common among many open source issue trackers available today.

 Features
 ========